achille-martin/pyqt-crom/README.md

 #### 1.4.4.
 Test the PyQt5 demo app in your virtual environment

 ```
-cd $SIMPLE_PYQT5_ANDROID_APP_DIR/pyqtdeploy_app/example_pkg
+cd $SIMPLE_PYQT_CROSS_PLATFORM_APP_DIR/examples/demo/demo_pkg \
-python3 example_pyqt5_app.py
+&& python3 demo_pyqt5_app.py
 ```

-The PyQt5 app will start and you can confirm that it is displayed properly on the machine used:
+The PyQt5 app will start and you can confirm that it is displayed properly on your machine:
 - Click the button
 - An alert message is displayed stating that you have clicked the button